Ciao Adios

 "Ciao Adios" is a song by English singer Anne-Marie.
 After performing it live in preview at KOKO, on 28 November 2016, it was released as the second single from her debut studio album, Speak Your Mind (2018) on 10 February 2017.
 Primarily a pop song with dancehall elements, "Ciao Adios" was written by Anne-Marie alongside Jenn Decilveo, Mason Levy, and Tom Meredith, with Meredith and Levy (MdL) handling production.

 Composition

 "Ciao Adios" is a dancehall-inflected pop song.
 The song's lyrics refer to a girl who finds out that the guy she is dating is cheating on her, and thus she decides not to waste further time by leaving him: "Ciao, adios, I'm done"; ciao and adiós are respectively the Italian and Spanish words for '(good)bye'.

 Live performances

 Anne-Marie performed "Ciao Adios" live in preview at KOKO, on 28 November 2016.
 She also performed the song on her 2016 tour.

 Music video

-The "Ciao Adios" music video was released on 9 March 2017 on YouTube and features Anne-Marie with her girl gang dancing in Marrakech (Morocco) with plenty of colors.
+The "Ciao Adios" music video was released on 9 March 2017 on YouTube and features Anne-Marie with her girl gang dancing in Marrakesh (Morocco) with plenty of colours.